View Paula Allen's Obituary on Star-Telegram.com and share memories

 |

-Paula Jane Allen FORT WORTH--Paula Jane Allen passed away unexpectedly, Sunday, Jan.
+Paula Jane Allen FORT WORTH -- Paula Jane Allen, passed away unexpectedly, Sunday, Jan.
 12, 2020, surrounded by her family.
-FUNERAL: Noon Thursday in Greenwood Chapel.
+FUNERAL: 1:30 p.m., Thur., Greenwood Chapel.
 She was a most loving sister, aunt, great aunt, and friend.
 She will be remembered for her sarcastic wit, love for animals, and her generous giving spirit.
 Paula was preceded in death by her husband, Jerry Allen; parents, Jimmy Henry and Margaret Ware; and her brother, Curtis Lee Ware.
-SURVIVORS: Brothers, Jimmy Henry Ware Jr. (Janis) and Grady Ware (Pam); many nieces, nephews, great-nieces and great-nephews.
+SURVIVORS: Brothers, Jimmy Henry Ware, Jr., (Janis) and Grady Ware (Pam); sister-in-law, Phyllis Ware; many nieces and nephews and great-nieces and nephews.